talpor/talpor-dev-handbook/docs/conception/index.md

   and a short *post-meeting* once the meeting is over.

-- **Try to validate your team hypothesis.** For example, try to propose stuff that is known to work instead of reinventing the wheel.
+- **Try to validate your team hypothesis.** For example, try to propose ideas that are known to work instead of reinventing the wheel.

 - **Use what is available to you.** If this is not a new project, ask